FrontEndFoxes/projects/chapter-4-end/README.md

-# Chapter 4 - Create and Adoption Experience
+# Chapter 4 - Create an Adoption Experience

 > A Vue.js project to find pets